WebAssembly/custom-rtts/proposals/custom-descriptors/Overview.md

 respectively.
 This preserves our ability to assign them more specific types in the future.

+In fact, non-nullable exact references to most abstract heap types are uninhabited.
+The only exceptions are:

+ - `(ref exact i31)` and `(ref exact (shared i31))`, which are inhabited by i31 references.
+ - `(ref exact exn)`, which is inhabited by exception references.
+ - `(ref exact (shared waitqueue))`, which is inhabited by waitqueue references from the shared-everything threads proposal

+Note that this will prevent us from ever introducing more specific subtypes of `i31`, `exn`, and `waitqueue`.

 When allocating types with custom descriptors, `struct.new` and `struct.new_default` take exact references to the descriptors as their first operands.